skipperkongen/art-robots/README.md

 * Describe what an art bot is
 * Share concrete software examples of art bots.

 We will attempt to answer a well-thought-about philosophical question.
 Can machines create art without the aid of humans?
 Related work is algorithmic composition in music (e.g. [Lejaren Hiller](http://www.aes.org/e-lib/browse.cfm?elib=189)) and the movie Ex Machina.
-We can debate were the line should be drawn between machines that create art and humans who use machine as their technological slaves to create art (e.g. [computer-generated watercolor](http://graphics.csie.ntu.edu.tw/~ming/courses/icg-2006/Reference/Computer_generated_watercolor_pj09.pdf)).
+We can debate were the line should be drawn between machines that create art and humans who use machine as their technological slaves to create art.
+For example, is a computer program that can simulate  [watercolor](http://graphics.csie.ntu.edu.tw/~ming/courses/icg-2006/Reference/Computer_generated_watercolor_pj09.pdf) an artist or just another tool for a human artist?

 > It is fun to watch my son talk to Siri on my iPhone.
 He talks to her as if she was his peer and a potential friend.
 Clearly, the adults designed her to be a technological slave, so poor Siri is not that playful.
 One day, our kids will redesign Siri to be a peer and a friend.